 Wills and Estate Planning

 Note: Beneficiary designations aren’t the same as a will.
-A designated beneficiary is the name attached to a retirement plan (e.g., an IRA), an annuity, or a life insurance policy and says who gets that account if the principal dies.
+A designated beneficiary is the name attached to a retirement plan (e.g., an IRA), an annuity, other financial accounts, or a life insurance policy and says who gets that account if the principal dies.
 They also override last wills and testaments so keep them updated.

 Who Needs a Will?